itachi44/DjangoDevOps/README.md

 - Build the Docker image for the Django application
 - Run a simple test to ensure the application loads correctly.
-- Push the Docker image to a container registry (such as Docker Hub or GitHub's Container Registry, etc.)
+- Push the Docker image to a container registry (such as Docker Hub)

 ![Screenshot](assets/workflow.jpg)